 Click to enlarge

-The Company has accessed approximately 7 kilometres of underground workings to date, with an additional 4.5 kilometres to be opened and explored over the next several months.
-As SilverCrest opens and explores the underground workings, the Company continues to systemically collect samples at intervals of two to three metres along strike length of veins.
-The Company collected a total of 318 samples at the Varela veins from 450 metres of underground access (see figure below) and (photo) as reported (here) This table summarizes the 17 most significant un-composited assay results (uncut, undiluted) greater than 500 gpt AgEq from the four levels at the El Sheik historic workings of the Varela Main Vein only; Of the 318 samples tested, 129 were vein samples and used for assay composites.
+To date, the Company has accessed approximately 9.5 kilometres of underground workings, with an additional 2 kilometres to be explored over the next several months.
+As SilverCrest rehabilitates the underground workings, the Company continues to systemically collect samples at intervals of two to three metres along strike lengths of veins.
+The Company recently collected a total of 72 samples on the Las Chispas 550 level from 120 metres of underground access as reported below.
+Of the 72 samples tested, 43 were mineralized samples with 19 used for true thickness assay composites stated below.
 The remaining samples were of hangingwall and footwall material.
-Sampling locations and widths are restricted to historic workings, which may only represent part of the mineralized vein, stockwork or breccia.
-The Company plans to complete drilling at the Varela veins to determine the location, true thickness and extent of mineralization.
+Sampling locations and widths are restricted to historic workings which may only represent part of the mineralized vein, stockwork, or breccia.
+The Company has previously drilled three holes in this area, intercepting high grade mineralization with true thicknesses from 1.0 to 7.2 metres.
+Further surface and underground drilling is planned as part of the Phase II program.

 N. Eric Fier, CPG, P.Eng., President and Chief Executive Officer of the Company, is the Qualified Person under National Instrument 43-101, Standards of Disclosure for Mineral Projects, responsible for the preparation of the technical information included in this website and for supervision of field activities related to the Company projects.